ilshad/D2S-Agent/Smalltalk/D2S-Agent.package/D2SSuccess.class/README.md

 I implement Success Protocol.

-I do the request to the service which marks given units as transmitted successfully, so they are don't need to be served anymore.
+I do request to the service which marks given units as transmitted successfully, so they are don't need to be served anymore.

 Usage: